pingcap/docs/tiup/tiup-component-cluster-audit.md

 ## Outputs

 - If `[audit-id]` is specified, the corresponding execution log is output.
-- If `[audit-id]` is not specified, a table with the following fields will be output:
+- If `[audit-id]` is not specified, a table with the following fields is output:
     - ID: the `audit-id` corresponding to the record
     - Time: the execution time of the command corresponding to the record
     - Command：the command corresponding to the record